-It’s perfectly reasonable that when a 12” square gift appeared under my Christmas tree, lovingly wrapped, with my name on it, I was already singing, “…’cause baby I’mma star, whoa oh whew…” My reaction when I opened my gift and saw Michael Jackson’s handsome face [circa 1982] was equally reasonable—I targeted my father with laser beam side-eye (it was the 80s) side-eye at my father.
+It’s perfectly reasonable that when a 12” gift appeared under my Christmas tree, lovingly wrapped with my name on it, I was already singing, “…’cause baby I’mma star, whoa oh whew…” My reaction when I opened my gift and saw Michael Jackson’s handsome face [circa 1982] was equally reasonable—I targeted my father with laser beam side-eye (it was the 80s).
 If I hadn’t feared for my life, dude would’ve gotten the finger.
-He thought Prince was a degenerate, but my father had the wrong ‘D’.
+He thought Prince was a degenerate but my father had the wrong ‘D’.
 Prince was a disruptor of the genius class.
-You can’t point to anything in rock that doesn’t now have a purple cast when you turn it in the light.
+You can’t point to anything in rock since he arrived that doesn’t have a purple cast when you turn it in the light.
 That’s what being an icon does.

 These days I no longer need permission to buy music that’s mine.
-I can dance in my own speedo and trenchcoat; I can sit in cafes sipping coffee with a side of starfish, or dream of snow in April.
+I can dance in my own speedo and trenchcoat; I can sit in cafes sipping coffee with a side of starfish and jam, or dream of snow in April.
 I can do all of this because there was a Prince here once…but now he’s gone to dance in endless summer, among the fireflies we call stars.